 I think I found the name for my firstborn child.
 A cyclone, which slowly formed in the middle of the ocean, not far from the Solomon Islands, has unexpectedly developed into a real troublemaker even before it traveled away from our area.

 Strong winds, heavy rainfall, and high temperatures that have been tormenting us for the last three days are starting to take a toll on our wellbeing.
 Especially our sinuses.
 Local doctors have warned me that I will notice some changes, and they were right.
-I feel like I’m about to get ill, even though I probably won’t as I am in perfectly fine condition.
-It’s hard to explain, but I constantly have a stuffy nose, supposedly due to my body not being used to the air pressure change caused by the cyclone being born.
+I felt like I was about to get ill, even though I probably wouldn‘t as I was in perfectly fine condition.
+It’s hard to explain, but I constantly had a stuffy nose, supposedly due to my body not being used to the air pressure change caused by the cyclone being born.